+6. Reduce the Project's effect on avian and bat species through adaptive management or other actions.

+1|Page

-586 "2 Laws, Regulations, and Cultural Traditions
+2 Laws, Regulations, and Cultural Traditions

-Native birds and bats in Nevada are protected primarily under three pieces of legislation: the ESA, MBTA, and BGEPA.
+Native birds and bats in Nevada are protected primarily under three pieces of legislation: the Endangered Species Act (ESA), Migratory Bird Treaty Act (MBTA), and Bald and Golden Eagle Protection Act (BGEPA).
 The Moapa Band of Paiutes (Tribe) does not have tribal guidance or regulations concerning birds and bats within the Moapa River Indian Reservation (Reservation).

 2.1 Migratory Bird Treaty Act

-The Migratory Bird Treaty Act of 1918 (16 US Code [USC] 703-712) is administered by the U.S. Fish and Wildlife Service (USFWS 1998) and is the cornerstone of migratory bird conservation and protection in the U.S. The Act authorizes the Secretary of the Interior to regulate the taking of migratory birds; and provides that it shall be unlawful, except as permitted by regulations, ""to pursue, take, or kill any migratory bird, or any part, nest or egg of any such bird"" (16 USC 703).
-The list of species protected by the Act was revised in March 2010, and includes almost all bird species (1,007 species) that are native to the US.
+The Migratory Bird Treaty Act of 1918 (16 US Code [USC] 703-712) is administered by the U.S. Fish and Wildlife Service (USFWS 1998) and is the cornerstone of migratory bird conservation and protection in the U.S. The Act authorizes the Secretary of the Interior to regulate the taking of migratory birds and provides that it shall be unlawful, except as permitted by regulations, "to pursue, take, or kill any migratory bird, or any part, nest or egg of any such bird" (16 USC 703).
+The list of species protected by the Act was revised in March 2010 and includes almost all bird species (1,007 species) that are native to the U.S.

 2.2 Endangered Species Act

-Section 9 of the ESA prohibits everyone, private person and federal agency alike, from ""taking"" endangered and threatened wildlife. ""Take"" is defined to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect or attempt to engage in any such conduct. ""Harm"" is further defined by USFWS to include significant habitat modification or degradation that results in death or injury to listed species by significantly impairing behavioral patterns such as breeding, feeding, or sheltering. ""Harass"" is defined by USFWS as actions that create the likelihood of injury to listed species to such an extent as to significantly disrupt normal behavior patterns which include, but are not limited to, breeding, feeding or sheltering (USFWS 1998).
-Any activity that may result in the ""incidental take"" of threatened or endangered species requires permission from the USFWS under ESA Sections 7 or 10.
+Section 9 of the ESA prohibits everyone, private person and federal agency alike, from "taking" endangered and threatened wildlife.
+"Take" is defined to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect or attempt to engage in any such conduct.
+"Harm" is further defined by USFWS to include significant habitat modification or degradation that results in death or injury to listed species by significantly impairing behavioral patterns such as breeding, feeding, or sheltering.
+"Harass" is defined by USFWS as actions that create the likelihood of injury to listed species to such an extent as to significantly disrupt normal behavior patterns which include, but are not limited to, breeding, feeding, or sheltering (USFWS 1998).
+Any activity that may result in the "incidental take" of threatened or endangered species requires permission from the USFWS under ESA Sections 7 or 10.

 2.3 Bald and Golden Eagle Protection Act

-The Bald and Golden Eagle Protection Act of 1940 (as amended 1959, 1962, 1972, and 1978) prohibits the take, disturbance or possession of bald and golden eagles with limited exceptions.
-Take, in the Act, is defined as ""to pursue, shoot, shoot at, poison, wound, kill, capture, trap, collect, molest or disturb.""
-Disturb is defined in the Act as, ""to agitate or bother a bald or golden eagle to a degree that causes or is likely to cause, based on the best scientific information available, 1) injury to an eagle, 2) a decrease in its productivity, by substantially interfering with normal breeding, feeding or sheltering behavior, or 3) nest abandonment, by substantially interfering with normal breeding, feeding or sheltering behavior.""
+The Bald and Golden Eagle Protection Act of 1940 (as amended 1959, 1962, 1972, and 1978) prohibits the take, disturbance, or possession of bald and golden eagles with limited exceptions.
+Take, in the Act, is defined as "to pursue, shoot, shoot at, poison, wound, kill, capture, trap, collect, molest or disturb."
+Disturb is defined in the Act as, "to agitate or bother a bald or golden eagle to a degree that causes or is likely to cause, based on the best scientific information available, 1) injury to an eagle, 2) a decrease in the eagle's productivity, by substantially interfering with normal breeding, feeding or sheltering behavior, or 3) nest abandonment, by substantially interfering with normal breeding, feeding or sheltering behavior."
 Important eagle-use areas include eagle nests, foraging areas, or roost sites that eagles rely on for breeding, sheltering, or feeding, and the landscape features surrounding such nests, foraging areas, or roost sites that are essential for the continued viability of the site for breeding, feeding, or sheltering eagles.
-2|Page"
+2|Page